Capital Gains Taxes (Schedule D on 1040, Form 1099-B, Form 8949)

 The form 8949 reflects the categorization where a separate form is needed for each kind of sale transaction.
 In each form, you would have to tick the appropriate box at the top of the form.
 The boxes are:

-• Box B – reports the capital gains and losses where cost basis in not provided.
+- Box B – reports the capital gains and losses where cost basis is not provided.

 Hence, it is possible that one taxpayer can have more than one form 8949 up to 3 forms.
 The overall net total from all the forms 8949 are then reported on the Schedule D. The Schedule D has the same structure as the form 8949.
 You would find out in details about it in the next sections.